mantczakaus/ont_amplicon/README.md

 - eukaryota; other
 - other

-A column called **FullLineage** provides the full taxonomic lineage derived from taxonkit.
+A column called **FullLineage** provides the full taxonomic lineage derived from pytaxonkit.
 The colum **target_organism_match** indicates whether there was a taxon match between the target_organism specified in the samplesheet and the full taxonomic lineage.
 The **n_read_cont_cluster** captures the number of reads that originally contributed to build the clusters during the RATTLE step.